obecker/gradle-lesscss-plugin/README.md

 [gradle-js-plugin](https://github.com/eriwen/gradle-js-plugin).
 Without his work the development of this plugin would have taken much longer (or would have possibly not even succeeded).
 Thanks Eric!

+Support for `lessVersion` has been added by Alex Ley.